Congratulations on your admittance to SUNY Oswego! We hope the following links and information will help you finalize plans to join our community!

 Transfer and proficiency credit

 An evaluation of your transfer credit will be provided upon receipt of your official transcript(s) and your tuition deposit.
-If you would like an evaluation before you submit your deposit, please let the Office of Admissions know.
+If you would like an evaluation before you submit your deposit, please contact the Office of Admissions.
 Credit for Advanced Placement (AP), IB and other proficiency credit is awarded following receipt of your official AP, IB or CLEP transcript.

 As soon as they are available, please make sure you forward your final transcripts to the Office of Admissions, 229 Sheldon Hall, SUNY Oswego, Oswego, NY 13126.
-This is particularly important for students who submitted records via the SUNY Online Academic Record (SOAR) process.
 Final transcripts must come directly from the school, include a date of graduation and type of degree earned.